kestra-io/docs/content/docs/05.enterprise/api-tokens.md

 icon: /docs/icons/admin.svg
 ---

-This page describes how you can manage API tokens in Kestra.
+How to manage API tokens in Kestra.

 ## What is an API token